Etienne-SFDO/EnergyCert/README.md

-# Created by Alastair Duttoin at Salesforce

-Now that you’ve created a Salesforce DX project, what’s next?
-Here are some documentation resources to get you started.

-## What is this thing?
+# What is this?
-A LWC to displauy the energy rating for a property
+A LWC to graphically display the energy rating for a property

-## Configuration
+# Configuration
 Objects supported: any
 Fields required:
     SAP_
     SAP_

+# Creator : Alastair Dutton at Salesforce

+# Owner: Alastair Dutton

+# Update History
+Etienne-SFDO: Will now correctly handle & display out of bound field values

+# To Do

+- add logic to create required fields (SAP_) at install time on the specified object.
+(Currently manual)